Is St. Bernard Good for First-Time Owners?

 Training Milestones for St. Bernard

-Successful training for St. Bernard respects this breed's good (eager to please) trainability profile and natural gentle tendencies.
+Effective St. Bernard training acknowledges the good (eager to please) trainability profile and the natural gentle tendencies at the same time.
 Weeks one through four: focus on establishing trust and learning your St. Bernard's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 St. Bernard owners should expect the training journey to require patience given this breed's good (eager to please) learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources